bismak02/FitTrack/About.md

 The goals and objectives are to provide a reliable and secure platform for users to monitor and enhance their fitness and nutrition routines.
 Please take a look at the project charter for detailed goals.

 ## 1.4.
 Stakeholders and Key Personnel
-Key stakeholders include users, fitness experts, nutritionists, and the development team.
+Key stakeholders include users, fitness experts, nutritionists, the development team, the UI/UX tester, the IT operator, the Project manager, and Professor Jeremy.
 The project charter details specific roles and responsibilities.

 ## 2. Project Organization
 The project will be organized into sprints, rotating team roles to cover various aspects like management, development, UI/UX, and IT operations.
 Please take a look at the project charter for the organizational structure.